wafibismail/exploring-cpp/README.md

 - Implementing AVL tree insertion algorithm
 - Exercises on chapter 17
   - especially using bitwise operations in implementing character vectors
+- Try using a bit of STL algorithms library (or &lt;algorithms&gt; interface), generally (not in book), and also specifically as iteration strategies (Chapter 20.4)
+- STL &lt;functional&gt; interface

 !!!!! (some notes, concepts and terms):
 - reference parameters e.g. "& a" (in Quadratic.cpp)